Crowsinc/LiveVisionKit/README.md

 ---------------
 LiveVisionKit (LVK) is an OBS Studio plugin which provides GPU accelerated real-time computer vision and image processing tools for manipulating and enhancing livestreams or recorded video.
 Features include real-time video stabilization, adaptive de-blocking, lens correction, image enhancement and more!

-**Demonstration Videos**
+Check out the [wiki](https://github.com/Crowsinc/LiveVisionKit/wiki) for more information on what LiveVisionKit offers and how to use it.

+**Please use the official discord server for any support questions or development discussion:** https://discord.gg/8azsNh6rsX

+# Demonstrations
+These videos present LiveVisionKit filters within some of the use cases and video scenes they have been designed and optimised to handle.
+In general, the quality of the filters will vary depending on what is being shown in the screen!

  * Stabilization VR Demonstration: https://youtu.be/NfL5KXUfUko
  * Stabilization IRL Demonstration: https://youtu.be/se3dSCvFdXc
  * Stabilization Tech Demonstration: https://youtu.be/z3ujzoVfejw
  * Adaptive De-Blocker: https://youtu.be/LCrVeJ-H1IY

-Check out the [wiki](https://github.com/Crowsinc/LiveVisionKit/wiki) for more information on what LiveVisionKit offers and how to use it.

-**Feel free to use the LiveVisionKit discord server for any support or development discussion:** https://discord.gg/8azsNh6rsX

 # Supporting the Project
 ### Partnerships & Collaborations